14 July, 2012

 R. Linda:

 I heard Captains Thorpe and Jaack yelling orders that were contradictory to each other and wondered how we were going to survive what now looked like a direct hit from the naval ship.
-I watched as the navy guns stopped moving with us directly in sight and I fainted away I did.
+I watched as the navy guns stopped moving with us directly in sight, and I fainted away I did.
 I don't remember anything until I woke up in a cloud of smoke drifting over me.
 I looked down at me pirate boots and saw I was still dressed like Captain Hook, so it was STILL no dream.
-I got up quickly and looked around, I could hear shouting from a distance until I realised my ears must be slightly deaf from the boom of the naval guns.
-We had all sails at full mast and were travelling like a bat out of hell, I could faintly hear voices giving orders and "Aye, aye captin'."
+I got up quickly and looked around.
+I could hear shouting from a distance until I realised my ears must be slightly deaf from the boom of the naval guns.
+We had all sails at full mast and were travelling like a bat out of hell.
+I could faintly hear voices giving orders and "Aye, aye, captain."

-I looked around to see our pirate crew manning canons and shooting at . . . of all things, a U.S. Naval destroyer!
-It was still coming up and it was coming up fast, I could just make it out from all the smoke.
+I looked around to see our pirate crew manning canons and shooting at a U.S. Naval destroyer!
+It was still coming up, and it was coming up fast.
+I could just make it out from all the smoke.
 It was shooting those massive guns over our heads in warning.
-It was smokey, noisy, and I wished I was anywhere than where I was.
-I looked around for Weasil, I couldn't see him through the smoke.
+It was smokey and noisy, and I wished I was anywhere else.
+I looked around for Weasil; I couldn't see him through the smoke.

 "Where's Weasil?"